Menu

 Shaw press (No. 1) achieves 300 billets in 24 hours on 23rd May.

-Lombard press (No. 2) extrudes 5 tons in 24 hours.
+Lombard press (No. 2) extrudes 5 tons of aluminium in 24 hours.

 Rufflette track production reaches around-the-equator distance in January.